Shankar-Gurjar/Diabetes_Prediction/README.md

 #Data Summary & Column Description

 Column Description
-Pregnancies =  'the condition or period of being pregnant.'
+**Pregnancies** =  'the condition or period of being pregnant.'

-Glucose    = 'type of sugar in the blood and is the major source of energy for the body's cells.'
+**Glucose**    = 'type of sugar in the blood and is the major source of energy for the body's cells.'

-BloodPressure = 'the force of blood pushing against the walls of your arteries as your heart pumps blood through your body' SkinThickness = 'Thick skin is thicker due to it containing an extra layer in the epidermis, called the stratum lucidum' Insulin = 'a hormone produced in the pancreas by the islets of Langerhans, which regulates the amount of glucose in the blood.
+**BloodPressure** = 'the force of blood pushing against the walls of your arteries as your heart pumps blood through your body'

+**SkinThickness** = 'Thick skin is thicker due to it containing an extra layer in the epidermis, called the stratum lucidum'

+**Insulin** = 'a hormone produced in the pancreas by the islets of Langerhans, which regulates the amount of glucose in the blood.
 The lack of insulin causes a form of diabetes.'

-BMI  = 'Body mass index (BMI) is a ratio of a person's weight in kilograms to the square of their height in meters.'
+**BMI**  = 'Body mass index (BMI) is a ratio of a person's weight in kilograms to the square of their height in meters.'

-DiabetesPedigreeFunction = 'The 'DiabetesPedigreeFunction' is a function that scores the probability of diabetes based on family history, with a realistic range of 0.08 to 2.42'
+**DiabetesPedigreeFunction** = 'The 'DiabetesPedigreeFunction' is a function that scores the probability of diabetes based on family history, with a realistic range of 0.08 to 2.42'

-Age. = 'The length of time that a person has lived' Outcome = Diabetes, Yes or No
+**Age**. = 'The length of time that a person has lived' **Outcome** = Diabetes, Yes or No